Hacker claims breach of US location tracking company Gravy Analytics

 Reuters could not immediately locate contact details for the party responsible for the posts, whose publication had been reported by tech outlet 404media.

-Attempts to contact Ashburn, Virginia-based Unacast, which announced its merger with Gravy in 2023, were unsuccessful.
-Gravy's website was down Wednesday, calls were not returned, emails to Unacast's press account bounced back as undeliverable.
+Attempts to contact location intelligence company Unacast, which announced its merger with Gravy in 2023, were unsuccessful.
+Gravy's website was down Wednesday and repeated messages were not returned.
+A man who answered the door at Unacast’s small office in an Ashburn, Virginia, coworking space said he was not authorized to speak to the media.

-An expert who reviewed about 1.4 gigabyte of leaked data that was posted to the web around the same time as the hacking claim said the information did appear to have been taken from Gravy.
+Experts who reviewed about 1.4 gigabytes of leaked data that was posted to the web around the same time as the hacking claim said the information did appear to have been taken from Gravy.

-"It seems very legitimate," said Marley Smith, the principal threat researcher at cyber intelligence company RedSense.
-She said she had seen passwords, GPS coordinates, and nonpublic company domains and email addresses sprinkled across the data and matched some details to information on social media.

 Gravy was one of two companies swept up in a recent crackdown by President Joe Biden's administration on brokers who specialize in using cellular data to offer extraordinarily granular information on where individuals are at any given moment.